-And one of these challenging situations, encountered all too often, was when an elderly people would sigh and say 'if only I had done this - if only I had seized this opportunity - if only I had acted instead of hesitated!
+Now one of these 'challenging situations', encountered all too often, was when an elderly people would sigh and say 'if only I had done this - if only I had seized this opportunity - if only I had acted instead of hesitated!
 But... it's too late now…'

 Sometimes we were able to devise ways of enabling them to realise their dream – or, at least, a modified version of it.

 And often it was, indeed, just too late.

 And their ‘if only’ stories and regrets impressed on me the importance of not acting as if we have unlimited time.